uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/init_coo_matrix.rst

       Number of columns of the provided data ``val``.
 Must be at least 0.

    nnz
-      Number of non-zero entries in the matrix (which may include explicit zeros).
+      The number of explicit entries, also known as Number of Non-Zero elements.
       Must be at least 0.

    index
       Indicates how input arrays are indexed.
 The possible options are described